-The San Juan Islands, Salish Sea, and Puget Sound is one of the World’s best whale-watching destinations, with more than 500,000 people visiting every year.
-With up to five species of whale, along with dolphins, porpoises, seals, and sea lions, it is not hard to see why.
+The San Juan Islands, Salish Sea, and Puget Sound are among the world’s best whale-watching destinations, with more than 500,000 people visiting yearly.
+It is not hard to see why with up to five whale species, along with dolphins, porpoises, seals, and sea lions.

 Between the Strait of Juan de Fuca and the Strait of Georgia, the San Juan Islands can be found in the Northern region of Puget Sound.

 The San Juan Islands are made up of 172 islands and reefs.
-The islands lie in the Salish Sea, also known as the emerald sea, due to its nutrient-rich color.
+Due to its nutrient-rich color, the islands lie in the Salish Sea, also known as the emerald sea.

 The Salish Sea includes the Strait of Georgia, Puget Sound, the Strait of Juan de Fuca, and the surrounding waters.